Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 A java-based plugin hook for Teamspeak 3 servers.

 ## Features
-- Setup wizzard for easy-to-use installation
+- Setup wizard for easy-to-use installation
 - Detailed log files and console output
 - Can be configured to automaticall reconnect to query after connectivity problems